milesj/interweave/README.md

 Now we need to provide an absolute path to the SVG/PNG file using the `emojiPath` prop.
 This path must contain a `{{hexcode}}` token, which will be replaced by the hexadecimal value of the emoji.

-Or a function can be passed, which receives the hexcode as the first argument.
+Or a function can be passed, which receives the hexcode as the 1st argument, `enlargeEmoji` value as the 2nd argument, and `emojiSize` as the 3rd argument.

 ```javascript
 <Interweave